 [Inv C Col 3] Investment in Subsidiary – Enter an adjustment to remove the required capital of the directly owned subsidiary(ies) from parent’s required capital.
 The capital requirement to be removed should be the capital requirement carried by the Parent from which the entity is being de-stacked (i.e. the value reported in Column 1 in Inventory Section C adjusted for ownership percentage).
 Thus, there will be no adjustment to the Parent’s value in this column for entities that are reported at zero value by the parent This is intended to prevent double counting required capital when regulated entities are stacked.
 [Example: When de-stacking an RBC filer from another RBC filer, the amount entered on the Parent line would be the RBC of the subsidiary.
 When de-stacking entities that are subject to diversification in a capital formula (e.g. RBC) the amount entered on the Parent line is the undiversified capital requirement specified above (which is also the amount to be reported for the de-stacked entity on the entity’s line and applied in all tests).
 Generally the capital requirements for Schedule BA affiliates will remain in the capital requirements of the Parent insurer and not entered in this column, except that the capital requirements for any financial entity reported in a Parent’s Schedule BA or any financial entity indirectly owned through another Schedule BA affiliate listed in Schedule 1 and in this section should be entered in this column in the row of the entity that directly or indirectly owns that Schedule BA affiliate so that the parent entity may eliminate double counting of that capital requirement capital which will now be reported by the stand-alone Schedule BA affiliate listed in in the inventory.
 For indirectly owned Schedule BA financial entities, only the capital requirements for that entity will be included in this column and the remaining capital requirement of the downstream BA Parent will remain with the Parent insurer.
 Similarly the capital requirement for any U.S. Branch of a foreign insurer that is listed in Schedule 1 and in this section should be entered in this column in the row of the foreign insurer if it is already included in the capital requirement of the foreign insurer so that the parent entity may eliminate double counting of that capital requirement which will now be reported by the stand-alone Branch listed in the inventory.
 The amounts entered in this column for a Parent must correspond to the capital required by the parent entity which is being de-stacked from that Parent.

+Note: Capital calculations for Schedule A and Schedule BA indirectly owned financial entities that are owned by Schedule A or Schedule BA assets are reported in the Inventory Tab affiliates and will be adjusted out of the value reported by the U.S. insurer in this column (since the non-financial direct parent Schedule A or BA affiliate is not listed in the Inventory Tab.

+In the Questions and Other Information Tab, a capital requirement should be reported for the indirectly owned entity based on the insurers Schedule BA charge rather than a charge (which would be zero) attributable to the Schedule A or BA entity that directly owns the financial entity.